Our Vision

 Emphasis on training students and early career researchers with opportunities for first-author publications and research leadership.

-Led by King's College London
+Led jointly by King's College London & University of Colorado Anschutz Medical Campus

-Key Contact: Dr. Tasanee Braithwaite (tasanee.braithwaite@kcl.ac.uk)
+Co-Leads: Dr. Tasanee Braithwaite (tasanee.braithwaite@kcl.ac.uk) and Dr. Lynn Hassman (lynn.hassman@cuanschutz.edu)